ireapps/coding-for-journalists/docs/install.md

 ## On Windows

 !!! note
-	This guide is for Windows 8.1.
-For other versions of Windows, this process should be similar.
+	This guide was written specifically for Windows 8.1.
+For newer versions of Windows, this process should be similar.
+If you're on Windows 7, [this guide](http://www.anthonydebarros.com/2011/10/15/setting-up-python-in-windows-7/) can help with the Python and **pip** portions of this process.

+---

 1\. **Download Python 2.7**